fossasia/susi.ai/docs/Skill_Tutorial.md

 ?$_mycolour$:My favorite colour is $_mycolour$!:I like `function colour`>_mycolour!
 ```

 Here, the colour is randomly generated with the `function colour` call, but only if SUSI.AI has not done that yet.
-If SUSI.AI just generated a colour in the answer, that answer will be stored in the variable `_mycolour`.
+If SUSI.AI generated a colour in the answer, that answer will be stored in the variable `_mycolour`.
 But if that variable already existed, it will be used to make the answer without the `function colour`.

 ### Tutorial Level 10: Embed Javascript into an intent

 If you are able to compute whatever you want to inside a rule, there are billions of possibilities of what you can do with SUSI Skills.
-Embedding Javascript is extremely easy, for example:
+Embedding Javascript is extremely straightforward, for example:

 ```
 javascript hello